 In some places the use of solar heated liquids from hot water solar panels are used to provide heating for floors which are fitted with tubing in the floor to move the heated liquid through.
-Heated liquid from hot water solar panels can also be sent to registers or radiators in remote places in a home such as its core.
+Heated liquid from hot water solar panels can also be sent to registers or radiators in remote places in a home such as its center.
+The thermal mass core of our homes can consist of ceramic or stone tiles in the floor that weigh from 3 to 5 lbs per square foot of area, or the core can be some stone, concrete or brick structure inside our home with heat tubing inside the structure to store heat for slow release.
+Floor tiles are the easiest way to add thermal mass to our homes and in the case of in floor heating this places them immediately above the heat tubing in the floor.

-Another innovative way that heated liquids can be used is to move the liquid into a thermal mass in the core of the building for slow application of the heat to the building during the day and on into the night.
-In this method of applying heat you also have an option of switching from solar hot water panels to a biomass furnace type of water heater to heat the liquid within, and pump it into the home to the radiators or thermal mass core.
-This option would be used at those times in which insufficient solar energy has been the case.
-Since the liquid in this case is an antifreeze solution we are not using steam just heated liquid as the conductor of heat.
+Another innovative way this heat is delivered to the home is through heat exchangers (registers) mounted inside ducts with a blower, this has come to use fairly recently.
+In these methods of applying heat you also have an option of switching from solar hot water panels to electric, gas or heat pump means to heat the liquid within the hot water storage tank, and pump it into the home to the radiators or thermal mass core.
+This option (which is switch to automatically) would be used at those times in which insufficient solar energy has been the case.

 When thinking of ways to maximize the transfer of heat to a basement wall for removal, the use of duct work fitted flat to the wall to be used as a heat exchanger is a good idea.
 The duct work would have to run back and forth across the wall in layers up the wall to maximize the heat exchange transfer.
 If duct work is used then the location of our computer hardware can be within any area of a large basement or up on the ground level since we now have duct work to move air through from any location in the building, to have some of its heat removed by the geo thermal mass of the basement wall.
 Please keep in mind that the application of this kind of cooling is limited in terms of its effectiveness, but it does provide a low energy means to remove some of the heat load from the air conditioning system.